-If you haven’t discovered Google Keep yet I am about to give you the best gift ever!
-Keep has been hanging around for some time but it has had some recent updates that make it indispensable for you and your students.
+Google Keep is one of my favorite GSuite tools, but it is a tool that most people don’t seem to know about.
+Keep has been hanging around for some time and it has features that make it indispensable for you and your students.

 At the most basic level, Google Keep is a note-taking app.
 Users create sticky notes of information that can be color-coded and tagged for easy grouping.
 Notes can be pinned to the top, created as a checklist, and include links, images, and even drawings.
 Keep also has a search function that allows the user to quickly locate notes in the notepad.